-- 15.1 Authorised travellers wishing to take personal leave during, or at the conclusion of official travel should obtain the appropriate prior approval consistent with the agreed travel arrangements. - 15.2 Travellers may combine incidental personal travel with official travel, provided there is no additional cost to the Territory.
+- 15.1 Authorised travellers wishing to take personal leave during, or at the conclusion of official travel should obtain the appropriate approval consistent with the agreed travel arrangements. - 15.2 Travellers may combine incidental personal travel with official travel, provided there is no additional cost to the Territory.
 Expenses incurred during leave are at the traveller's own cost.
-If the period of such incidental travel is greater than 40% of the period of official travel, a pro rata contribution must be made to the overall cost of the travel. - 15.3 If insurance has been obtained for official travel at official expense, such insurance must not cover the traveller for the duration of the personal leave.
+If the period of such incidental travel is greater than 40% of the period of official travel, a pro rata contribution must be made to the overall cost of the travel. - 15.3 If insurance has been obtained for official travel, it will not cover the traveller for the duration of the personal leave.